Easter Sun: 1982: five-year-old season

 Although Easter Sun had spent most of his career racing over distances of around a mile and a quarter, his regular jockey Bruce Raymond had always believed that the horse would be better over a longer distance.
 On his first appearance of 1982 the horse was moved up in class and distance for the Aston Park Stakes, a weight-for-age contest over one mile five furlongs at Newbury Racecourse in May in which he faced by the established Group race performers Prince Bee (winner of the Gordon Stakes, Great Voltigeur Stakes and Prix Niel) and Critique (Cumberland Lodge Stakes).
 Racing on firm ground and receiving weight from his two principal opponents, he accelerated into the lead inside the final furlong and won by half a length from Critique with a gap of seven lengths back to Prince Bee in third.
 On 3 June Easter Sun made his first appearance in a Group race when he started a 20/1 outsider in an eight-runner field for the Group One Coronation Cup at Epsom.
-Glint of Gold was made favourite ahead of the French challenger Lancastrian, whilst the other runners were Critique, Prince Bee, Castle Keep (Doonside Cup), Protection Racket (Irish St. Leger) and Glint of Gold's pacemaker Show-A-Leg.
-After being restrained by Rymond in the early stages Easter Sun was switched to the outside in the straight, took the lead from Glint of Gold in the final furlong and won by half a length with Critique two and a half lengths back in third place.
+Glint of Gold was made favourite ahead of the French challenger Lancastrian, whilst the other runners were Critique, Prince Bee, Castle Keep (Doonside Cup), Protection Racket and Glint of Gold's pacemaker Show-A-Leg.
+After being restrained by Raymond in the early stages Easter Sun was switched to the outside in the straight, took the lead from Glint of Gold in the final furlong and won by half a length with Critique two and a half lengths back in third place.
 After the race Lady Beaverbrook said "Ive always had faith in Easter Sun, he shouldn't have been a handicapper at all.
 I told Michael Jarvis to have more confidence and that he was a group horse.
 I told [Bruce Raymond] off too.
 I told him that he is too placid and that he has to have more fire".

 Easter Sun then contested Britain's most prestigious weight-for-age race, the King George VI and Queen Elizabeth Stakes at Ascot in July.
 He looked very well before the race but ran poorly and finished sixth of the nine runners behind Kalaglow.
 In the Geoffrey Freer Stakes at Newbury in August he proved no match for the dual Ascot Gold Cup winner Ardross and was narrowly beaten for second place by Baffin.
 Later that month he was sent to France and finished unplaced in the Grand Prix de Deauville after being hampered on the final turn.